Thlayli/plex-genres-from-tags/README.md

 WARNING: This is a simple script and does not have extensive error management.
 Use at your own risk.
 I STRONGLY suggest creating a new music library to test the script and/or use the search string or date options to limit it to a subset of artists.
 Only run it on your entire music library when you're sure it's behaving as desired.
 It may take several hours to run on a large music collection.

 Set the following at runtime: e.g. "plex-genres-from-tags.py -range=12h"
-- -range (change only recent albums and related artists - date as yyyy-mm-dd or duration e.g. 6h, 14d, or 1y)
+- -range=datetime (change only recent albums and related artists - date as yyyy-mm-dd or duration e.g. 6h, 14d, or 1y)
-- -search (optional artist name, limit which artist(s) are changed, matches partial names)
+- -search=string (optional artist name, limit which artist(s) are changed, matches partial names)
-- -index (in case you have to stop the script. restarts from X index)
+- -index=integer (in case you have to stop the script. restarts from X index)
-- -genre (limit changes to albums/artists matching a specific genre)
+- -genre=string (limit changes to albums/artists matching a specific genre)
+- -simulate=true (default false) - don't write changes to plex
+- -repair=true  (default false) - only change artists with mismatched style/genre count or no genres/styles)

 Customize the following in the script file:
 - token (auth token - https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)